tingold/pgdog/docs/docs/architecture/benchmarks.md

 #### 100 clients

-With over 10x more clients connected than available servers, connections are fighting for resources and pgDog has to make sure everyone gets served in a fair way.
+With over 10x more clients connected than available servers, connections are fighting for resources and PgDog has to make sure everyone gets served in a fair way.
 Consistent throughput in this benchmark demonstrates our ability to timeshare server connections effectively.

 ### In the real world

 In production, PostgreSQL clients are expected to be mostly idle.
-For example, web applications spend a lot of their time parsing HTTP requests, running code and waiting on network I/O. This leaves plenty of time for pgDog (and PostgreSQL) to serve queries for thousands of clients.
+For example, web applications spend a lot of their time parsing HTTP requests, running code and waiting on network I/O. This leaves plenty of time for PgDog (and PostgreSQL) to serve queries for thousands of clients.

 #### Hardware impact